Navy upholds firing of carrier captain in virus outbreak

 More broadly, it put out of commission a massive warship vital to the Navy’s mission of countering China’s power in the Asia-Pacific region.

 When the coronavirus outbreak was discovered on the Roosevelt, Crozier sent an email to several commanders pleading for more urgent Navy action, including the removal of nearly all sailors from the ship to protect their health.
-That email was leaked to media, and the acting Navy secretary at the time, Thomas Modly, accused Crozier of bad judgment and directed that he be relieved of command April 2.
+That email was leaked to the media, and Modly accused Crozier of bad judgment and directed that he be relieved of command April 2.

 Days later, amid an uproar of his handling of the matter, Modly resigned and was replaced by James McPherson.
 Braithwaite’s nomination to be secretary was still pending at the time.
 He took over earlier this month after he was confirmed by the Senate.
 In the report Friday, Gilday concluded that Crozier did not intentionally leak the email.